thomasarmel/qkd_kme_server/docs/api.md

 *This route should be called by the slave SAE*

-Retrieve a key already exchanged between the master KME and the slave KME (the one responding), from the key id.
+Retrieve on or multiple keys already exchanged between the master KME and the slave KME (the one responding), from the key id.

 Key id is the one sent by the master KME.